Blackburn Beverley: Operational history

 On 29 January 1955, the first production Beverley from an original order for 20 aircraft made its first flight.
 This same aircraft was delivered to No. 47 Squadron, stationed at RAF Abingdon, on 12 March 1956.
 The type was quickly used to establish regular freight services to RAF Wildenrath in Germany.
 Upon its entry to service, it was the largest aircraft operated by the RAF.
 It became commonly regarded as being "ungainly but highly effective" and was described by Air Chief Marshal Sir Robert Freer as "like something out of the Ark, but it was a superb supply dropper."

 During early 1957, No. 53 Squadron, which was also based at RAF Abingdon, received its first Beverleys; it was absorbed into No. 47 Squadron in June 1963.
 Its introduction allowed for the retirement of the Handley Page Hastings.
-During February 1966, No. 30 Squadron started performing its most distant assignment to use the type, delivering humanitarian aid and other supplies to Da Nang, Vietnam.
+During February 1966, No. 30 Squadron started performing its most distant assignment to use the type, delivering humanitarian aid and other supplies to Da Nang, South Vietnam.
 The squadron continued operating the Beverley until October 1967, at which point the squadron disbanded.

 During April 1957, No. 30 Squadron received its Beverleys, being initially based at RAF Dishforth.
 In June 1958, it participated in airlift operations to Iraq in response to a coup d'état.
 The squadron and its Beverleys would be subsequently deployed to RAF Eastleigh, Kenya and RAF Muharraq, Bahrain.
 In the former deployment, it assisted in efforts to combat the Mau Mau rebellion and to support Operation Vantage.
 No 30 Squadron was disbanded during September 1967.
 Initially, the aircraft were silver overall, but later, those operated by the squadrons based in the Middle East were given an overall sand camouflage finish.

 The longest-serving Beverleys were those operated by No. 47 Squadron in the UK, which was active between 1956 and 1967.
 During October 1960, No. 34 Squadron received its aircraft; based at RAF Seletar, it would fly the Beverley until the end of 1967.
 During this time, No. 34 Squadron carried out flood relief work in South Vietnam.
 Prior to this, from June/July 1959, the first four Beverleys to go to the Far East formed the Beverley Flight, No. 48 Squadron, based at RAF Changi.

 During 1958, No. 84 Squadron became the sixth squadron to fly the Beverley.
 Based at RAF Khormaksar, Aden, the type was active during the Aden Emergency, providing airlifts and supply drops to British and Saudi Arabian forces stationed in the region.
 No. 84 Squadron and the Beverley alike provided crucial logistical support during the Brunei revolt of 1962.
 By July 1963, the squadron's Beverleys had reportedly flown almost two million miles while conveying over 20,000 tons of freight and 60,000 passengers.
 During August 1967, No. 84 Squadron exchanged its remaining Beverleys for the newer but smaller Hawker Siddeley Andover.